dipdup-io/dipdup/docs/foreign/compiled-guide-zksync-era.md

 ## Step 5 — Run

 In 'dipdup.yaml' we have three datasources, in this tutorial we will use two of them: Subsquid Network for historical data and JSON-RPC API (EVM node) for real-time and historical data.
 Before running, set URLs for datasources.
-These URLs can be set in `dipdup.yaml`, but here we offer better .env file approach:
+These URLs can be set in `dipdup.yaml`, but we offer the .env file approach according to the [12factor config](https://12factor.net/config):

   1. Copy `deploy/.env.default` file to `deploy/.env`.
   2. Set `SUBSQUID_URL=https://v2.archive.subsquid.io/network/zksync-mainnet`.